domstolene/da-otel-agent/README.md

     - http.method: "POST"
 ```

-Notice that `otel.traces.sampler` must be set to `dynamic` in order for this sampler to be used.
-While the `sampler` entry in the configuration file points to the actual implementation.
-The configuration must explicitly set to `readOnly: false` in order to use the REST API to change the configuration.
+Notice that `otel.traces.sampler` must be set to `dynamic`, while the `sampler` entry in the configuration file points to the actual implementation.
+The configuration must explicitly set to `readOnly: false` in order for the service to change the configuration.
 The default value is `true`.

-## Local testing
+## Building and testing

-In order to test this setup, first start Jaeger and Prometheys by calling `docker compose up` found in the root folder.
+In order to test this setup, first start Jaeger and Prometheus by calling `docker compose up` found in the root folder.
 This will start a new Jaeger instance in Docker and expose port 4317 for tracing and <a href="http://localhost:16686">http://localhost:16686</a> for the UI.
-Prometheus will be available at <a href="http://localhost:9090">http://localhost:9090</a>
+The Prometheus UI will be available at <a href="http://localhost:9090">http://localhost:9090</a>

 Now run `build-and-test.sh`.
 This will build the agent and the service, run the tests and start the service instrumented using the built agent.